 Laid out along a deep, lush valley in Turkey’s Pontic Mountains, Kuşköy isn’t an easy village to traverse quickly.
 So some time ago — 400 years, according to some local estimates — its residents invented a whistled language based on Turkish.
-Although threatened by the arrival of cell phones and the emigration of village youth, bird language is still alive and well in Kuşköy, Eurasianet reports.
+Although threatened by the arrival of cell phones and the emigration of village youth, bird language is still alive and well in Kuşköy.

 Lending wings to human words

 Bird language consists of approximately 20 whistled notes, each based on a syllable in Turkish.
-The sound can extend as far as three kilometers, according to villagers interviewed by Eurasianet.
+The sound can extend as far as about 3 miles, according to villagers interviewed.

 Even when two people are too far apart for whistles to travel between them, other villagers in between will pass along the message to the intended recipient.

-The language is mainly used for basic everyday purposes: inviting neighbors over for tea, calling for help in the field, announcing arrivals to the village, funerals, births, or weddings.
+The language is mainly used for basic everyday purposes: inviting neighbors over for tea, calling for help in the field to pick apples, announcing arrivals to the village, funerals, births, or weddings.